Angular Sortablejs directive

 "13"

-<div class="row"> <div class="col mb-4"> <strong>1.
-This list cannot accept items</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list1" [config]="list1Options"> <li class="list-group-item" *ngFor="let item of list1">Element {{ item }}</li> </ul> </div> <div class="col mb-4"> <strong>2.
-This is a <em>normal</em> list</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list2" [config]="list2Options"> <li class="list-group-item" *ngFor="let item of list2">Element {{ item }}</li> </ul> </div> <div class="col mb-4"> <strong>3.
-This list clones its children</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list3" [config]="list3Options"> <li class="list-group-item" *ngFor="let item of list3">Element {{ item }}</li> </ul> </div> <div class="col mb-4"> <strong>4.
-Only items from #1 can be put here</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list4" [config]="list4Options"> <li class="list-group-item" *ngFor="let item of list4">Element {{ item }}</li> </ul> </div> </div> <h3 class="h4">List states</h3> <div class="row"> <div class="col mb-4"> <app-code-block [code]="list1 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> <div class="col mb-4"> <app-code-block [code]="list2 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> <div class="col mb-4"> <app-code-block [code]="list3 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> <div class="col mb-4"> <app-code-block [code]="list4 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> </div>
+]<div class="row"> <div class="col mb-4"> <strong>1.
+This list cannot accept items</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list1" [config]="list1Options"> @for (item of list1; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> <div class="col mb-4"> <strong>2.
+This is a <em>normal</em> list</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list2" [config]="list2Options"> @for (item of list2; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> <div class="col mb-4"> <strong>3.
+This list clones its children</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list3" [config]="list3Options"> @for (item of list3; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> <div class="col mb-4"> <strong>4.
+Only items from #1 can be put here</strong> <ul class="mt-2 list-group sortable" [nxtSortablejs]="list4" [config]="list4Options"> @for (item of list4; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> </div> <h3 class="h4">List states</h3> <div class="row"> <div class="col mb-4"> <app-code-block [code]="list1 | json" [languages]="['json']" [copy]="false" /> </div> <div class="col mb-4"> <app-code-block [code]="list2 | json" [languages]="['json']" [copy]="false" /> </div> <div class="col mb-4"> <app-code-block [code]="list3 | json" [languages]="['json']" [copy]="false" /> </div> <div class="col mb-4"> <app-code-block [code]="list4 | json" [languages]="['json']" [copy]="false" /> </div> </div>

 Union example